Blog Hero

 Following cataract surgery, this capsule may become cloudy, causing blurry vision.
 A procedure called a posterior capsulotomy can help remedy this.
 This procedure uses a laser to make an opening in the clouded capsule and allow light to pass through once again for clear vision.

-Following this procedure, your doctor monitors your eye pressure in-office for about an hour before sending you home.
+Following this procedure, your doctor monitors your eye pressure in the office for about an hour before sending you home.

 Our Team is Here for You